-Croatia: Oil terminal might be built in the Port of Split14.
-August 2020. / SEE Energy News
+Croatia: Oil terminal might be built in the Port of Split, SEE Energy News

 Along with other oil terminals in Croatia, Slovenia and Montenegro, this oil terminal would be the tenth terminal in the region.
 The Port of Split is preparing the construction of an oil terminal for receiving tankers and transporting oil by rail and trucks inland.